Mission Statement: To provide compelling music for dancing, particularly English Country Dance, New England-style

 "Your music makes me feel like ... like I want to get up and dance!"

 Ishmael plays regularly for English Country Dance in Harvard Square and throughout New England, with Boston Delight, McMarIsh and other bands, vintage dance with Commonwealth Vintage Dancers' Ad Hoc Waltz and Quadrille Band, and also for contradances, Colonial, and Civil War era dance for reenactors and celebrations, and waltz workshops.

-He performs Early Music on stringed and wind instruments, and vocally with the Cantabile Renaissance Band, Ensemble 44, and the Boston West Gallery Quire, and played for the former monthly renaissance dance with "Renaissonics and Friends".
+He performs Early Music on stringed and wind instruments, and vocally with the Cantabile Renaissance Band, Ensemble 44, and the Boston West Gallery Quire, and played for the formerly monthly renaissance dance with "Renaissonics and Friends".
 He has substituted on violin with Seven Times Salt, and on five string fiddle and winds with the Woods Hole Village Band, The Rum Soaked Crooks, and Paradise Bird.
-As half of Anne and Ishmael he adds fiddle accompaniment to a singer of Scots ballads.
+As half of Anne and Ishmael he provides fiddle accompaniment to a singer of Scots ballads.
+He sometimes appears in concert with The Beans, on voice and instruments..